hdmamin/beware-of-the-leopard/posts/walls_are_shrinking/post.md

 date: 2024-11-15
 ---

-# Poetry nights with Claude
+# the walls are shrinking

 > (What is love but patterns
 > recognizing patterns